AdityaBhatt3010/Deloitte-Cyber-Virtual-Internship-Sim/README.md

 # 🛡️ Deloitte Virtual Internship Cyber Sim Victory 🗿

-## Cracked Deloitte’s Cyber Simulation by exposing a stealthy insider through Blue Team log forensics — SOC-mode: Activated.🛡️🗿
+## Cracked Deloitte’s Cyber Simulation by exposing a stealthy insider through Blue Team log forensics — SOC-mode: Activated.

----

 In the ever-evolving battleground of cybersecurity, every challenge is an opportunity to sharpen your blade.
 Recently, I took on the **Deloitte Australia Cyber Security Virtual Internship Sim** hosted by [Forage](https://www.theforage.com/simulations/Deloitte%20Australia/cyber-c1e3) and what followed was a practical Blue Team drill that blended analytical thinking, threat detection and digital defense.